Beer in Africa: Cameroon

 The most popular brands are Castel and 33 Export, and in larger cities, Beaufort, Beaufort Lite, Mützig Lager, Guinness, Guinness Foreign Extra Stout, and Guinness Smooth can be found.
 Local brews include palm wine in the southern part of the country and millet beer called bil-bil in the north.

-Congo (Brazzaville)

-Ngok is a popular beer only available in Congo, which makes it a popular choice to sneak across the border to DRC.
-Its logo is a crocodile.

 Congo (DRC)

 Most beers in Congo (DRC) are brewed by Heineken, with the most popular being Primus.